Iranian composer and opposition beacon Shajarian dies at 80 | Entertainment

 Iranian composer and opposition beacon Shajarian dies at 80

-Mohammad Reza Shajarian, who revived Iranian classical music and became a symbol for the opposition after the 2009 wave of unrest, has died in a Tehran hospital at the age of 80, state television said on Thursday.
+Mohammad Reza Shajarian, who revived Iranian classical music and became a symbol for the opposition after a wave of unrest in 2009, has died in a Tehran hospital at the age of 80, state television said on Thursday.

 - READ MORE ON: